LibraryBox-Dev/alexandria/docs/_sources/installing.txt

 Creating SD card images
 =======================

-.. note: this section is intended for the brave at heart.
+.. note:: this section is intended for the brave at heart.
 This process will generate a working raspberry pi
           disk image.

 You will need:

 * A Raspbian disk image
 * the following packages: ``systemd-nspawn``, ``zip``, ``losetup``, ``qemu-user-static``, ``binfmt-support``.
+* The alexandria source tree

 .. note: You are not required to use the static version of qemu-user, but it will make your life easier.